 Travel restrictions for travel to Sweden due to covid-19

-Foreign citizens travelling from another EU/EAA country, including Denmark, are still allowed to cross the border into Sweden.
+Foreign citizens travelling from EU/EAA countries outside of the Nordics are still allowed to cross the border into Sweden.
 In order to enter Sweden, travelers are required to present a negative covid-19 test at the border.
 All foreign nationals over the age of 18 are subject to the new testing requirement.
+PCR and antigen (quicktest) are both accepted.
+The test cannot be older than 48 hours at the point of entry.

 There is currently a travel ban in place for travels to Sweden for foreign citizens from outside the EU/EEA area.
 This means that non-essential travel from non-EU countries, Iceland, Liechtenstein or Switzerland are stopped.